 Doubtless there will be test cases, particularly when less sturdy avians are affected.
 But a worthy yet expensive barrister may be able to argue that pet raptors, parrots, ducks and of course cormorants, should not be routinely exposed to the vagaries of high handicappers’ shots, whereas a lassoed rhea may rightly be considered to be a more durable companion for an edge-of-golf-course-walk.

 The BG App doesn’t allow for more than a cursory apology for an accidental collision.
 The lost ball rule, out of bounds ball rule, and unplayable ball rule are one and the same in BriskerGolf.
-A single shot penalty placement (not drop) is allowed, within an estimated three clubs length of the exact or approximate position that a ball first disappeared into unplayable rough or out of bounds, or if preferred, further back in the line of the errant shot, including to a manicured course position, provided that such a decision is made within 30 seconds of arriving at the approximate position of the ball, as measured by the BG App.
+A free placement (not drop) is allowed, within an estimated three clubs length of the exact or approximate position that a ball first disappeared into unplayable rough or out of bounds, or if preferred, further back in the line of the errant shot, including to a manicured course position, provided that such a decision is made within 30 seconds of arriving at the approximate position of the ball, as measured by the BG App.